SOUTHERN NH UNIVERSITY (Mathematics)

 My tutoring philosophy revolves around patience and respect.
 I give both to students and expect both in return.
 I understand that it can be frustrating when you want or need to learn and it's just not coming together for you.
 You wish you could just download the information into your brain and be done with it.
 You need to have patience with yourself.
 Questioning your ability isn't going to make it any easier to learn.

 We can take it one step at a time and build, maybe slowly, to learning what you need to learn.
 Having spent over half of my adult life in one computer-related position or another, as well as having a personal interest in technology, I'm well-versed in many aspects of both personal and business computing.
-Helping others
+Helping others understand computer software and hardware has been a continuous theme throughout my IT career.
+Whether answering questions

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.